borispovod/crypti-dapps-docs/EnvironmentSetup.md

 Please also ensure, you have a public / private SSH keypair installed within the operating system you are developing on, and that the public key has been added to your GitHub account.

 To verify you have them installed, or generate a new keypair.
-Please read the appropriate GitHub help page, for the operating system you are developing on:
+Please read the appropriate GitHub help page:

 * [Generating SSH keys on Mac OS X](https://help.github.com/articles/generating-ssh-keys/#platform-mac)
 * [Generating SSH keys on Linux](https://help.github.com/articles/generating-ssh-keys/#platform-linux)